-You can easily adjust this dressing to taste.
-If you prefer a little more zing, add 1 teaspoon of rice wine vinegar.
+You can easily adjust this soy ginger dressing to taste.
+If you prefer a little more zing, add extra rice wine vinegar.
 For more heat, add chilli flakes to taste.
 We leave it up to you to try!

-Tamari: Using this Japanese sauce made from fermented soybeans as the hero of this recipe.
+Tamari: This Japanese sauce made from fermented soybeans is the hero of this recipe.
 Loving the umami flavours that tamari brings to the table.
 You can try San-J Tamari Gluten Free Soy Sauce or Kikkoman Tamari.

-Rice wine vinegar: Quintessential Chinese condiment that is the perfect acid for an Asian salad dressing.
+Rice wine vinegar: This quintessential Chinese condiment is the perfect acid for an Asian salad dressing.

 Mirin: A type of rice wine similar to sake.
-Will dial this recipe up a notch.
+It will dial this recipe up a notch.
 The easiest brand to get would probably be the Kikkoman Manjo Aji Mirin.

-Brown Sugar: Adding some caramel and coffee-like tones to the recipe.
+Brown sugar: This helps add some caramel and coffee-like tones to the recipe.

 Water: Used to dissolve the brown sugar.